localstack/docs/content/en/references/lambda-provider-v2.md

 **Startup configuration automated:**
 Hot reloading now works without additional LocalStack startup configuration.
-In the old provider, it was required to start LocalStack with `LAMBDA_REMOTE_DOCKER=0`.
+In the old provider, starting LocalStack with `LAMBDA_REMOTE_DOCKER=0` was required.
 This configuration is not used anymore because the new provider always copies zip files and automatically configures hot reloading.

 ## Troubleshooting